izabelacloud/Readme-Generator/README.md

   ## Usage

-  kkkk
+  Readme.md generator via node.js

   ## License

-  This project is licensed under the BSD.
+  This project is licensed under the MIT.

   ## Contributing

-  jjj
+  Izabela Petrovicova

   ## Tests

-  jhh
+  Please refer to the videos below.

   The video on how to test this application is included here:
   1. [Walk-through Video - Clicks Only](https://drive.google.com/file/d/1ovzKQI11FcP-_ACyx3fUnvfE6kC0bc-9/view)